mageshboopath1/consumer-rights/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Run code quality checks (`./format_code.sh`)
+5. Run tests (`pytest`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+7. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request

+See CONTRIBUTING.md for detailed guidelines.

 ---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---